Matthew Langlands – Postgraduate Recruitment Marketing Assistant

-Matt was part of the NTU Graduate Development Programme last year and is reaping the rewards of his time here.
+Matt was part of the NTU Graduate Development Programme (GDP) as part of the 2017/18 cohort and is reaping the rewards of his time here.
 He worked to make the most of the programme, developed in his role, and managed to secure a permanent position within the Marketing team at NTU.

 Like the stereotypical student, I wasn't entirely sure of the career path I saw for myself.
 I studied Broadcast Journalism as an undergraduate student, then went on to complete a Masters in Digital Marketing the year after graduating.
 I was drawn to the creative side of these courses, and I enjoyed both the story-telling and strategy of them, respectively.
 Whilst studying my Masters I applied for an internship at the University to work as the Postgraduate Recruitment Marketing Assistant in the University's Central Marketing department and I was lucky enough to start it as my postgraduate degree came to an end.
 I was invited to take part on the six-month pilot for the GDP and jumped at the chance to get involved in something outside of my typical work.